Abhiramdb/qut/docker_image_google_artifact.md

-# Setting up in All of Us -- Research Wrokbench
+# Setting up in All of Us -- Research Workbench
 # Using Docker Images on Google Cloud Artifact Registry

 This guide explains how to pull a Docker image from Docker Hub, push it to Google Cloud Artifact Registry, and make it publicly available for analysis.